Car bombs at busy Somalia market intersection killed at least 100, president says | Law-Order

 Car bombs at busy Somalia market intersection killed at least 100, president says

-No one immediately claimed responsibility, but Mohamud blamed the Islamist al Qaeda-linked group al Shabaab.
-The chairperson of the African Union Commission, Moussa Faki Mahamat, condemned the attack and urged the international community to "redouble its efforts to ensure robust international support to Somalia's institutions in their struggle to defeat terrorist groups".
+The al Qaeda-linked Islamist group al Shabaab claimed responsibility, saying the ministry was at the centre of a "war on minds" that teaches Somali children using a Christian-based syllabus.
+Members of the security forces were among the dead and injured, its statement emailed to media said.
+Al Shabaab, which is seeking to topple the government and establish its own rule based on an extreme interpretation of Islamic law, frequently stages attacks in Mogadishu and elsewhere.

-The first of the explosions hit the education ministry at around 2 p.m.
-The second hit as ambulances arrived and people gathered to help the victims.
+The first of the explosions hit the education ministry at around 2 p.m. on Saturday.
+The second hit minutes later as ambulances arrived and people gathered to help the victims.
 Mohamed Moalim, who owns a small restaurant near the intersection, said his wife, Fardawsa Mohamed, a mother of six, rushed to the scene after the first explosion to try to help.

 "We failed to stop her," he said.
 "She was killed by the second blast."
 President Mohamud said some of the wounded were in a serious condition and the death toll could rise.

 "Our people who were massacred ... included mothers with their children in their arms, fathers who had medical conditions, students who were sent to study, businessmen who were struggling with the lives of their families," he said after visiting the scene.
-Al Shabaab militants, who are seeking to topple the government and establish their own rule based on an extreme interpretation of Islamic law, frequently stage attacks in Mogadishu and elsewhere.
-But the group typically avoids claiming responsibility for attacks that result in large numbers of casualties.
+The K5 intersection normally teems with people buying and selling everything from food, clothing and water to foreign currency and khat, a mild narcotic leaf.
+But it was quiet on Sunday, with emergency workers still cleaning blood from the streets and buildings.

+Somalia's international partners condemned the attack and sent condolences to affected families.
+"These senseless attacks against innocent civilians including women and children only serve to remind us of the group's barbarity towards its own people and reveals the true hypocrisy of its intent," the European Union's foreign policy chief, Josep Borrell, said in a statement.

+The chairperson of the African Union Commission, Moussa Faki Mahamat, urged the international community to "redouble its efforts to ensure robust international support to Somalia's institutions in their struggle to defeat terrorist groups".
+World Health Organization Director-General Tedros Adhanom Ghebreyesus tweeted that his organization was ready to provide support to the government to care for the injured.

-With support from the United States and allied local militias, the president has launched an offensive against al Shabaab, although results have been limited.
+With support from the United States and allied local militias, the president has launched an offensive against the group, although results have been limited.
 Abdullahi Aden said his friend, Ilyas Mohamed Warsame, was killed while travelling in his three-wheeled "tuk tuk" taxi to see relatives before returning to his home in Britain.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)